masiliunas/masiliunas.github.io/_pages/about.md

 I do research in Experimental Economics and Behavioral Game Theory.
 I use laboratory, online and field experiments, as well as game theory, to address questions that are of significant theoretical or policy relevance.
 Here are some research questions that I study:

 - Theory-driven research questions:
-  -  Why don't people behave as predicted by Nash equilibrium?
-How can we model such boundedly-rational decision-making process?
-How can we design games to help people make better decisions?
+  -  Why does behavior differ from game-theoretic predictions?
+Can we improve the accuracy of predictions by incorporating bounded rationality?
+Can we design games to improve the quality of decisions?
   -  If there are multiple equilibria (conventions), how can a group move from a bad equilibrium to a better one?
-How to design games to facilitate such efficiency-enhancing transitions?
+What features of the game facilitate such efficiency-enhancing transitions?

 - Policy-driven research questions:
   - Are concentrated markets more collusive, and why?
   - How does exposure to economic inequality affect the motivation to work, cheat, invest in future growth or solve problems for the future generations?
-How to mitigate the negative effects of inequality using redistribution and feedback?
+Can redistribution or feedback mitigate the negative effects of inequality?
   - Why do climate negotiations fail and how to improve the design of environmental agreements?
   - How to design tournament incentives to motivate effort in the workplace or healthier lifestyle?